hmdc/r-at-iqss-gitbook/deploy/DeployShinyExample.md

 heroku logs -a $APPLICATION -t
 ```

-There are ways to speed up deployments explored in [Speeding up deployments](SpeedingUp.md).
+There are ways to speed up deployments explored in [Speeding up deployments].
 These steps are unnecessary, but, very hepful.

 ## View your application
 Click the link returned in the log output.
 If you see the R Shiny app pictured above, it worked!
 Keep reading to learn how to deploy **your own Shiny** app, whether you're building an entirely new app or migrating an application previously running on ShinyApps.io, RStudio Connect, or locally.